Simon-Collinson/course-dbt/greenery/week_4_project_readme.md

 _Use an exposure on your product analytics model to represent that this is being used in downstream BI tools.
 Please reference the course content if you have questions._

+Done, see `/models/marts/marketing/exposures.yml`

 ## Part 3: Reflection questions

 ### 3A. dbt next steps for you

 _If your organization is thinking about using dbt, how would you pitch the value of dbt/analytics engineering to a decision maker at your organization?_

+I am planning to implement dbt at my organisation, and here are some of the arguments I've used so far:
+- dbt allows analysts to take on work which previously would have required a data engineer, eg building models and pipelines
+- dbt supports treating analytics like software, introducing change tracking, code review, testing, and better documentation
+- Instead of having to ask engineers working in production to run analytics queries, as we do at the moment, or waiting months for new dashboards to be built, dbt will empower analysts to run their queries in a safe analytics environment
+- dbt will give us much better visibiliity into our data pipelines - no more hidden and undocumented stored procedures understood by only one engineer!

 _If your organization is using dbt, what are 1-2 things you might do differently / recommend to your organization based on learning from this course?_